 ~Perhaps tying to Cornell’s unorthodox nature, a Rochester newspaper concocted a story in October 1869 that Cornell sought to make a huge personal profit out the university (183).
 Doesn’t sound too different from the stories you find in editorials in the Ithaca Journal about how Cornell ruins the city.
 It came up again in 1873, when a Schuyler County legislator accused Cornell of defrauding the Morrill Act in order to make a $22 million profit, which resulting in a formal state invesitgation (it cleared Cornell in April 1874).

 ~Cornell loved to invest in railroads as much as he did his own university.
 His desire to make Ithaca a major city resulted in a constant investment in new railroads in and around the area, such as the Elmira-Ithaca-Cortland route and a proposed route to Auburn.
 He invested so much that White and Cornell’s attorney thought he might go bankrupt if something were to happen, like the Panic of 1873.
 Uncle Ezra lost a lot on those failed railroads (187).

-~In what I can only describe as completely creepy, Ezra had nine kids .
-Sadly, one of them, Charles Carroll Cornell, died at the age of 4 in 1837.
+~In what I can only describe as completely creepy, Ezra had nine kids , and sadly, one of them, Charles Carroll Cornell, died at the age of 4 in 1837.
 So Two years later, his wife had another son.
 They named him Charles Carroll Cornell.
-This child died at two years of age, so at least he never had to realize the utter sketchiness associated with naming a child after one of your other dead children.
+This child died at two years of age, so at least he never had to realize the utter sketchiness associated with named after one of your dead older brothers.